This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this mini lemon meringue pie recipe, check out our Leftover Ingredients Recipe Finder.

-- Graham Cracker Crumbs: These sweet, whole wheat cookie crumbs form the base of the pie crust.
-If you don’t have graham crackers, try ginger snaps, vanilla wafers, digestive biscuits in the UK, or Arnott’s Granita biscuits in Australia.
-Leftover graham crackers are great for recipes like Strawberry Icebox Cake, Peanut Butter Pie, or a No-Bake Cheesecake.
+- Graham Cracker Crumbs: These create the base of the pie crust.
+If you don’t have graham crackers, use ginger snaps, vanilla wafers, digestive biscuits (UK), or Arnott’s Granita biscuits (Australia).
+Leftover graham crackers work well in Strawberry Icebox Cake, Peanut Butter Pie, or a No-Bake Cheesecake.

-- Butter: Salted butter adds flavor, but unsalted works well.
+- Butter: Salted butter adds flavor, but unsalted works too.

-- Sugar: Granulated sugar is used in the crust, lemon filling, and meringue topping, adding sweetness throughout.
+- Sugar: Used in the crust, filling, and meringue for sweetness.

-- Cornstarch and Water: Cornstarch thickens the lemon curd filling.
-It’s mixed with sugar and water in a saucepan to create a smooth, glossy texture.
+- Cornstarch and Water: Cornstarch thickens the filling, creating a smooth, glossy texture.

-- Egg: Use the yolk for the lemon filling and the white for the meringue topping.
+- Egg: The yolk goes in the lemon filling, and the white is used for the meringue.

-- Lemon Juice: Fresh lemon juice delivers the best flavor, but bottled juice works in a pinch.
-For extra zest, add 1/2 teaspoon of lemon zest to the filling.
-You can even try other citrus juices like lime or grapefruit.
-Use leftover lemon juice in a mini Lemon Cake.
+- Lemon Juice: Fresh lemon juice has the best flavor, but bottled works in a pinch.
+Add 1/2 teaspoon of lemon zest for extra brightness.
+Try lime or grapefruit juice for a variation.
+Leftover lemon juice can be used in a Lemon Cake.

-- Cream of Tartar: This stabilizes the egg whites in the meringue, ensuring tall, fluffy peaks.
+- Cream of Tartar: Stabilizes egg whites for a fluffy meringue.

 RELATED: 20 Single Serving Breakfast Recipes Worth Waking Up For